-- Become a candidate: Become a candidate in a federal, provincial, territorial, or municipal election.
-It's a powerful way to make your voice heard. - Political party: Assist a party during an election campaign; volunteer for a party or a candidate. - Chief and band council: Run for band council elections in your community or promote a candidate in the community. - Other elections: Vote in a band council election in your community; vote in provincial, territorial, or municipal elections.

-PARTICIPATION FROM OUTSIDE

-- Non-governmental organizations (NGOs): Help with awareness campaigns; engage in social media activism. - Protest groups: Advocate for certain issues or join a group that advocates for a cause that is close to your heart; boycott a product for ethical reasons; sign petitions; protest against new legislation. - Community groups: Participate in a women's committee in the community to talk about issues of common interest; hold community meetings to educate community members; raise funds to support awareness; volunteer for events in the community. - Individual awareness: Participate in the work of a committee in your community; follow the news.
+an election campaign; volunteer for a party or a candidate.
+Chief and band council: Run for band council elections in your community or promote a candidate in the community.
+Other elections: Vote in a band council election in your community: PARTICIPATION FROM WITHIN PARTICIPATION FROM OUTSIDE vote in provincial, territorial, or municipal elections. support awareness; volunteer for ever didate in a federal, provincial, torial, or municipal election.
+It's werful way to make your voice rd. tical party: Assist a party during lection campaign; volunteer for a y or a candidate. ef and band council: Run for band ncil elections in your community romote a candidate in the munity. er elections: Vote in a band ncil election in your community; in provincial, territorial, or (NGOs): Help with awareness campaigns; engage in social media activism.
+Protest groups: Advocate for certain issues or join a group that advocates for a cause that is close to your heart; boycott a product for ethical reasons; sign petitions; protest against new legislation.
+Community groups: Participate in a women's committee in the community to talk about issues of common interest; hold community meetings to educate community members; raise funds to support awareness; volunteer for events vote in provincial, territorial, or support awareness; volunteer for ever in provincial, territorial, or iicipal elections. in the community.
+Individual awareness: Participate in the work of a committee in your